eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/remote-control-plane.md

       keyFile: ~/.ssh/id_rsa" > /tmp/controlplane.yaml
 ```

-Make sure to edit the `host`, `ssh.user`, and `ssh.keyFile` fields to correspond with the remote host you are deploying to.
+Make sure to edit the `host`, `ssh.user`, and `ssh.keyFile` fields to correspond with the remote host we are deploying to.

-Once you have edited the fields to your liking, go ahead and run:
+Once we have edited the fields to our liking, go ahead and run:

 ```bash
 iofogctl deploy -f /tmp/controlplane.yaml